bregman-arie/devops-exercises/README.md

 <summary>What is an ingest node?</summary><br><b>

 A node which responsible for processing the data according to ingest pipeline.
-In case you don't need to use logstash then this node can recieve data from beats and process it, similarly to how it can be processed in Logstash.
+In case you don't need to use logstash then this node can receive data from beats and process it, similarly to how it can be processed in Logstash.
 </b></details>